Frequently Asked Questions

 What are the tax implications of securities lending?

 Lending fee is an income.
 As such, it is subject to tax.
-Dividends paid by way of manufactured dividends will also be subject to income tax treatment.
-You may wish to consult your tax adviser on this aspect.
+Dividends paid by way of manufactured dividends will also be subject to income tax.
+You may wish to consult your tax adviser for this aspect.

 Other faq that might help you

 - How can I participate as an eligible lender?

 - Can I lend my securities which are bought using a CPF investment account?